This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Step 7 – Stick your marinating sliced beef into the refrigerator for 4-12 hours, or overnight.

 Step 8 – Once your jerky has marinated for 4-12 hours, place it on your dehydrator tray and let drip for a few minutes before putting in your dehydrator.
 Make sure that there is space for air circulation around each piece of jerky and that they are not overlapping.
 Set your dehydrator to around 155F and let dry for 8-16 hours.
-The meat will need to be turned after 3 hours, and trays may need to be shifted or turned around to insure even drying.
+The meat will need to be turned after 3 hours, and trays may need to be shifted or turned around to ensure even drying.

 Jerky is dry when the meat breaks crisply, and has no moist or soft spots.
 Depending on how you cut the meat, some pieces may dry faster than to others.
 So check all the pieces, and don’t assume that because one slice is done, every slice is done.

 Step 9 – Once your jerky is dry, and has cooled from the dehydrator, you can package it up for storage.
-Store it in glass, to help prevent moisture build up and flavor transfer, and keep it in a cool location (not in direct sunlight, or by a woodstove or radiator).
+Store it in glass, to help prevent moisture buildup and flavor transfer, and keep it in a cool location (not in direct sunlight, or by a woodstove or radiator).
 Jerky can store indefinitely, but many people prefer using it up and replacing it within 3-6 months.

 Using your Jerky